danielchg/danielchg.github.io/content/posts/compliance-operator/index.md

 compliance-operator.v0.1.59   Compliance Operator   0.1.59               Succeeded
 ```

-The second oen is listing all the pods running in the `openshift-compliance` Namespace, the output should be something similar as below.
+The second one is listing all the pods running in the `openshift-compliance` Namespace, the output should be something similar as below.

 ```bash
 $ oc -n openshift-compliance get pods